valentina-maggio/CV/README.md

 - Dealt with day-to-day client queries with timely and comprehensive follow up.
 - Maintenance of client information on CRM.
 - Client updates on a monthly and ad-hoc basis and regular interaction with actual and prospective investors and fund advisors.
-- Attendance to events and virtual webinars.
+- Attending and presenting at events and virtual webinars.
 - Intelligence gathering on the relevant markets, with focus on Italy and Spain.
 - Internal reporting and analysis for management, fund managers and sales team.